 See the E-Bike Incentive Programs page for examples that have been implemented successfully all over the globe.

 Check out Legislation to learn the status of bills to develop more incentives for e-bikes and bikes, and to make bicycling safer and more effective

 Infrastructure - in addition to making the bikes themselves more accessible, e-bike riders, like all cyclists and car drivers, have infrastructure obstacles:

-Secure Parking: E-bikes are easier steal than cars and higher value than a standard commuter bike so more appealing to thieves.
-Finding a secure place to park an e-bike can be challenging, particularly in neighborhoods with high rates of multifamily and rental housing.
-Parking kiosks can turn one public car parking spot into secure parking for 6 commuter e-bikes or 2 e-cargo bikes.
-I will be adding a page here soon devoted to e-bike parking solutions.
-Ping me in the contact form below if you want to be notified when I post that - or if you have leads.
+Secure Parking: E-bikes are easier to steal than cars and higher value than a standard commuter bike so more appealing to thieves.
+Finding a secure place to park an e-bike can be challenging, particularly in neighborhoods with high rates of multifamily and rental housing where stairs may make bringing a heavy ebike indoors impractical or there may just not be room.
+Parking kiosks can turn one public car parking spot into secure parking for 5-10 commuter e-bikes or 2-4 e-cargo bikes.
+See examples of different types of solutions and links to vendors on the Secure bike parking page.

 Safe streets: Of course few will want to ride if they fear getting creamed by a car.
 The same street calming, bike lanes and paths, and traffic controls that cities need to expand to get more people walking and on pedal bicycles will go far to speeding e-bike adoption.

 45% reduction from 2010 levels, 100% by 2050 - ‘Special Report: Global Warming of 1.5°C‘ United Nations Intergovernmental Panel on Climate Change (IPCC), Oct 2018